RicercarG/NYU-Greene-HPC-Cheatsheet/README.md

 	* [Some linux commands could not be executed](TroubleShooting.md#some-linux-commands-could-not-be-executed)
 * [Advanced Tricks](AdvancedTricks.md)

+***
 ## Prerequisits
 ### Apply for NYU Greene HPC access
 Just follow the [official guide](https://www.nyu.edu/life/information-technology/research-computing-services/high-performance-computing/high-performance-computing-nyu-it/hpc-accounts-and-eligibility.html#eligibility).
-If you are an NYU student, you do need a faculty sponsor to apply for an account.
+If you are a NYU student, you do need a faculty sponsor to apply for an account.

 ### Basic Linux commands
 There are lots of linux beginner guide online.
 Pick anyone you like, for example the cheat sheet from [GeeksforGeeks](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/).
 Or just ask chatGPT, it knows everything.